All About CapEX – Capital Expenditures

 Capital spending decisions typically have a long-term impact.
 Past capital expenditures primarily dictate the breadth of current industrial or manufacturing activity.
 Similarly, the future decisions of the company regarding the cost of capital significantly affect the company’s future operations.

-Capital investment decisions drive an organization.
-The company’s long-term strategic goals and budgeting process must be in place before capital expenditure can be authorized.
+Capital investment decisions drive an organisation.
+The company’s long-term strategic goals and budgeting process must be in place before capital expenditure can be authorised.

 2. Irreversibility